-US has thrown away almost 130,000 doses of the Covid vaccine
+US has thrown away 180,000 doses of the Covid vaccine

 According to data obtained by Kaiser Health News, CVS accounted for nearly half of the wasted vaccine doses, while Walgreens was responsible for 21 per cent of the waste.

-CDC data suggests the two pharmacies have wasted more doses than the states, US territories and federal agencies combined.
+CDC data suggests the two pharmacies have wasted more doses than states, US territories and federal agencies combined.

-More than half of the doses tossed out were Pfizer doses, which required ultra-cold refrigeration to store.
+More than half of the doses tossed out were of the Pfizer vaccine, which requires ultra-cold refrigeration to store.
 Nearly 60 per cent of the waste was made up of Pfizer doses.

-The revelation that tens of thousands of vaccine doses have been wasted in the US comes at the same time as a new coronavirus wave tears through India, leaving thousands dead, and the country short on oxygen and vaccines.
+The revelation that tens of thousands of vaccine doses have been wasted in the US comes at the same time as a new coronavirus wave tears through India.

-The reports do not make clear why the private companies were far less efficient at storing the shots than their government counterparts.
+It is not clear why the private companies were far less efficient at storing the shots than their government counterparts.

-A spokesperson for CVS said that "nearly all" of its vaccine waste occurred during the early roll-out period when the companies were working to vaccinate the staff and residents at long-term care facilities, such as nursing homes and assisted living communities.
+A spokesperson for CVS said that “nearly all” of its vaccine waste occurred during the early rollout period when companies were working to vaccinate the staff and residents at long-term care facilities, such as nursing homes and assisted living communities.

-Some critics have pointed out that those early rollout efforts were under the direction of former President Donald Trump, and suggested that the waste may have been a result of poor planning or lack of institutional support for the pharmacies.
+Some critics have pointed out that those early rollout efforts were under the direction of former president Donald Trump, and suggested that the waste may have been a result of poor planning or lack of institutional support for the pharmacies.

 Dr Michael Wasserman, the former president of the California Association of Long Term Care Medicine, told NBC News the pharmacies’ vaccine drives lacked proper preparation.